Maintenance & Operations Building Project

 The building will be 71’ south of the existing building, 46’ north of the existing fence line, 22’-6” to the west of the property line, and 276’-7” to the east property line, as shown in the following layout.

-Where can we find the current documents for the project?
+Where can we find the current project documents?

 Current documents are posted on the Maintenance and Operations Facility Project Webpage.